 Campus Update

-For nearly 75 years Preston Hollow has resided at the intersection of Preston and Walnut Hill and the intersection of life and faith, offering those longing for a connection with God a pathway to deeper faith and belonging.
+For nearly 75 years, Preston Hollow has resided at the intersection of Preston Road and Walnut Hill Lane and the intersection of life and faith, offering those longing for a connection with God a pathway to deeper faith and belonging.
 It has been the Spirit's work through the people of God and the body of Christ the church.
 It's a holy privilege and incredible gift to continue in ministry from this corner.
-As we survey the horizon for our next seventy-five years in ministry our Strategic Projects team, in conjunction with the Session, have been looking to the future and examining the readiness of our physical campus for the ministry God continues to call us from this corner.
+As we survey the horizon for our next seventy-five years in ministry our, Special Projects Committee, in conjunction with the Session, have been looking to the future and examining the readiness of our physical campus for the ministry God continues to call us from this corner.

-Please check here often for information on how we are facing the challenges of our aging infrastructure, updates on planning for an upcoming capital campaign, communications from the Strategic Projects Team and the Session and more!
+Please check here often for information on how we are facing the challenges of our aging infrastructure, updates on planning for an upcoming capital campaign, communications from the Special Projects Committee and the Session, and more!

 Contact Us